-I didn’t know what I was crying about, exactly.
-At that time, I didn’t what it meant for Leo to be transgender.
-It was a word I barely understood and would have to look up to even comprehend what Leo’s Facebook post was about.
+I didn't know what I was crying about, exactly.
+At that time, I didn't know what it meant for Leo to be transgender.
+It was a word I barely understood and would have to look up even to comprehend what Leo's Facebook post was about.
 All I knew was that something had changed.
-Life as I knew it when I woke that morning, before I read that post, was over.
+Life as I knew it when I awoke that morning before I read that post was over.

-I found myself crying often in those first days, weeks, and months.
+I cried often in those first days, weeks, and months.
 I cried in the shower and in my car as I drove to and from work.
-Sometimes it was a Facebook “On This Day” memory that would trigger the sadness.
+Sometimes a Facebook "On This Day" memory would trigger sadness.
 Other times it was a random song on the radio.
 Often it was for no reason that I could make sense of.
 The tears just flowed until they stopped.

-In early May I found myself sitting in my therapists office talking about Mother’s Day.
-For the first time in twenty-two years I was feeling anxious about the upcoming holiday.
-I wasn’t really in the mood for celebrating and I didn’t know how to approach the day.
+In early May, I sat in my therapist's office talking about Mother's Day.
+I felt anxious about the upcoming holiday for the first time in twenty-two years.
+I wasn't in the mood to celebrate and didn't know how to approach the day.

-My role as mother hadn’t changed, but I was no longer the mother of a son and a daughter and I was still feeling some way about that.
+My role as a mother hadn't changed, but I was no longer the mother of a son and a daughter, and I was still feeling some way about that.